 - Improve the student’s ability in understanding some of the concepts taught in these classes by offering alternative studying approaches and making the studying process fun and interactive.

-The students were divided according to their areas of interest in five groups.
+The students were divided according to their areas of interest into five groups.
 Each group was having an average of 13 students as follows:

 Chemistry Class – WASH Group Objectives: